2019 Teacher Fellows

 Lucia Ferrante

 Lucia teaches Science and Special Education at Port Chester High School in New York.
 In 2016, Lucia received a Fund For Teachers Fellowship to study in the Galapagos islands.
 As an Evolution Education Teacher Fellow, she helped us test whether female anole lizards with atypical "male-like" back coloration differ from typical "female-like" morphs in their behavioral responses to territorial intrusions.
-Stay tuned for more info!

 Lucia teaches Science and Special Education at Port Chester High School in New York.
 In 2016, Lucia received a Fund For Teachers Fellowship to study in the Galapagos islands.
 As an Evolution Education Teacher Fellow, she helped us test whether female anole lizards with atypical "male-like" back coloration differ from typical "female-like" morphs in their behavioral responses to territorial intrusions.
-Stay tuned for more info!

 Aaron Willey

 Aaron teaches Introductory Biology and Biological Research Experimental Design at UNC School of the Arts in North Carolina.
-She has published in Science & Children and recently collaborated with Lucia Ferrante on our field studies of territorial aggression in female anoles.
-Aaron's interests range from the materials science of spider silk to the cryptozoology of Bigfoot, and we're excited to share the work of her students!
+She has published in Science & Children and as a Teacher Fellow she collaborated with Lucia Ferrante on field studies of territorial aggression in female anoles.
+Aaron's students conducted a classroom project exploring how humidity impacts the tensile strength of spider silk. |

 2016 Teacher Fellows